Viscosity: Green-Kubo relation

 Important

 Double-check that the pressure is calculated.
 At the start of the simulation, open the logfile (SCM → Logfile), and make sure that numerical values (and not “n/a”) is printed for the pressure.
-If there is no pressure, then stop the simulation and go back to Step 2.
+If there is no pressure, then stop the simulation and double-check that you followed all instructions.

 Note